acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

 title: "How We Built a Local-First, Privacy-Focused RAG for Our AI Terminal"
 date: 2025-11-16
 draft: false
+author: "Vyacheslav Mayorskiy, Aye Chat dev team"
-summary: "A detailed exploration of the design and implementation of the Retrieval-Augmented Generation (RAG) system in Aye Chat, focusing on privacy, performance, and user experience."
+summary: "A detailed exploration of the design and implementation of the Retrieval-Augmented Generation (RAG) system in Aye Chat, AI-powered terminal workspace, focusing on privacy, performance, and user experience."
 tags: ["rag", "ai", "indexing", "privacy", "deep-dive"]
 ---

-## Overview

-This document details the design and implementation of the Retrieval-Augmented Generation (RAG) system in Aye Chat, an AI coding assistant.
-The RAG system addresses the core challenge of providing Large Language Models (LLMs) with project-specific context.
-Our solution prioritizes privacy, performance, and user experience by using a local-first approach.
-Key components include a lightweight, on-device ONNX embedding model and the embeddable ChromaDB vector database, which avoid dependencies on external APIs and heavy deep learning frameworks.

-The architecture features a two-phase progressive indexing strategy: an initial, rapid coarse indexing of entire files for immediate availability, followed by a background process that refines the index with **semantic, AST-based chunks (e.g., functions, classes) using `tree-sitter`**.
-To ensure a seamless user experience, all indexing is performed in low-priority, daemonized background threads, with CPU usage limits and interruptible processing that saves progress to disk.
-Finally, we intelligently pack the most relevant code into the LLM prompt, managing context window size with soft and hard limits, while also providing an escape hatch to include all files when needed.
-The result is a powerful, context-aware, and non-intrusive coding assistant for the terminal.

-Large Language Models (LLMs) are incredibly powerful, but they have a fundamental limitation when it comes to helping with software development: they are stateless and lack awareness of your project's codebase.
-You can paste code into the prompt, but this is manual, cumbersome, and limited by context window sizes.
-How can a coding assistant provide truly helpful, context-aware answers about *your* code?
+Large Language Models (LLMs) are incredibly powerful, but they have a fundamental blind spot: they have no idea what's in your project's codebase.
+It's like having a brilliant but amnesiac assistant.
+You can paste code into the prompt, but that's slow and clunky.
+So, how can an AI assistant give truly helpful, context-aware answers about *your* code?

-The answer is **Retrieval-Augmented Generation (RAG)**.
-At its core, RAG is a technique that enhances an LLM's prompt with relevant, externally retrieved information.
-For Aye Chat, this means automatically finding the most relevant source code from your project and including it with your question, giving the LLM the context it needs to provide accurate, insightful responses.
+The answer is a technique called **Retrieval-Augmented Generation (RAG)**.
+In a nutshell, RAG supercharges an LLM's prompt with relevant information.
+For Aye Chat, this means automatically finding the most relevant bits of your code and bundling them with your question.

-This blog post is a deep dive into how we designed and built the RAG intelligence inside Aye Chat.
-We'll explore the key decisions, the technical challenges, and the nuances that make the system both powerful and user-friendly.
+This post is a deep dive into how we built the RAG system inside Aye Chat.
+We'll walk you through the key decisions, the technical hurdles, and the little details that make our approach private, fast, and - most importantly - unintrusive.

 ## Part 1: Choosing the Right Tools for the Job